bastienmichaux/learn/java/variables.md

 ### Static class members

-A static property cannot be invoked with `this`, because `this` is a non-static variable and cannot be refrenced from a static context.
+A static property cannot be invoked with `this`, because `this` is a non-static variable and cannot be referenced from a static context.

 ```java
 public class MyTest {